 The historic Boulder Theater has a diverse and colorful past that continues with a thriving present as one of the premiere concert venues in the nation.
 Opened in 1906 as Curran Opera House by wealthy billboard sign owner James Curran, the venue featured opera, musical productions and silent movies.
 In 1927 the first talkie,"The Jazz Singer", was presented by Warner Brothers.
 During the Depression, the theater kept going with double features and "Country Store Nights", when sacks of groceries were given away to those in the lucky numbered seats.

-The movie house history also continues today.
-Boulder International Film Festival, Warren Miller films, Boulder Adventure Film Festival and Banff Film Festival all call Boulder Theater home.
+The movie house history also continues.
+Boulder International Film Festival, Warren Miller Films, Boulder Adventure Film Festival and Banff Film Festival all call Boulder Theater home.
 In June 2010, the ownership of the Boulder Theater and Fox Theatre businesses merged to form Z2 Entertainment, which now operates both venues.
-Over the past three decades many people have contributed to the transformation and growth of the Boulder Theater.
-It would not be here today for all of us to enjoy without their passion for the Boulder Theater.
-Thank you for keeping the theaters spirit alive for generations to come for 80 years and counting.
+Over the past three decades, so many people have contributed to the transformation and growth of the Boulder Theater.

 We would not be able to operate as we do without the support of our local patronage.
 Thank you, Boulder!